Youth

 <<adolescence, teenager>>

-This transition period of life is often characterized by enthusiasm and energy, however it needs to be tempered with thinking through the implications of actions as, unfortunately, it is also when many lack correct judgement.
-Young people often give in to the pressures of the world and the rising hormones of puberty within as they increasingly come out
+This transition period of life is often characterized by enthusiasm and energy, however it needs to be tempered with thinking through the implications of actions as, unfortunately, it is also when many lack correct judgement, rebell against the restraints and challenge the boundaries they have been subject to.
+They generally lack foresight, considering

 The choices made determine the outcome